xavier-crean/comp_u1_mon_tda/README.md

 ## Code to process and analyse configuration data (Step 2 & Step 3)

 The code to perform analysis of lattice gauge field configurations is written in Python.
 See Section 2.2 and Section 3 in the [paper][paper].
+It consists of two steps:

-Raw lattice configuration data is processed by the scripts in directory `src/observables/`.
+* [Step 2][step_2]: Raw lattice configuration data is processed by the scripts in directory `src/observables/`.
 Collectively, this may take several hours to compute.
 For reproducibility, our processed data is included in the [data release][data] to be stored in directory `data/observables/`.

-Plots and results from the [paper][paper] may be reproduced by running the script `src/analysis/analysis.py`.
+* [Step 3][step_3]: Plots and results from the [paper][paper] may be reproduced by running the script `src/analysis/analysis.py`.
 This will generate cached data, stored in `cached_data/`, for quicker re-runs.
 The pre-computed cached data has been provided in the [data release][data].

+In this section of the pipeline, data files are stored in the [HDF5 format][hdf5].

+---

 ### Setup